Friday, 16 January 2026

 with the light still warm

-on my back.
+on her back.

-What I carried with me
+What she carried with her

 was not loss,